 Before I begin, I draw the design I want.
 I use a level to make sure each row is perfectly horizontal.
 I wear safety gear.
 If my area experiences heavy rainfall, I incorporate drainage features.
 The staggered stack technique offers a simple yet effective way to enhance my outdoor space with a unique cinder block fence.

-I love that cinder block planters are easy to make.
-They’re cheap, and I can do some very creative designs.
-It’s easy to build a simple single-block planter, or more complicated tiered ones.
+Cinder block planters are easy to make, and I can do some very creative designs.
+It’s easy to build a simple single-block planter or a more complicated tiered one.

 To make them, I’ll ensure proper drainage by creating holes in the block bottoms or adding gravel.
 I’ll secure the blocks together using mortar or adhesive.

 I can paint them or add some decorations to them.
-Cinder block planters are very inexpensive ways to bring greenery into my outdoor space, and I am excited to start building mine!
+Cinder block planters are a very inexpensive way to bring greenery into my outdoor space, and I am excited to start building mine!

 Interestingly, a coat of paint will transform it from ordinary to extraordinary.
 I can explore endless possibilities, from bold, single-color schemes to intricate patterns and artistic designs.